Mountain Portal: Launching the Camino from Saint-Jean-Pied-de-Port

 The rue d’Espagne is a cobblestone artery that runs through the center of the village.
 On the north side of the Nive it becomes the rue de la citadelle.

-The Pilgrims’ Office and the Mendiguren Citadel, on the other hand, proved to be more than expected.
+The Pilgrims’ Office and the Mendiguren Citadel, however, were another story.

 The Pilgrims’ Office was abuzz with activity.